doctest/doctest/doc/markdown/roadmap.md

     - look at Catch - https://github.com/philsquared/Catch/blob/master/docs/test-cases-and-sections.md#special-tags
 - marking a test to run X times (should also multiply with the global test run times)
 - integrate static analysis on the CI: **msvc**, **clang**, **cppcheck**
-- extend Approx for types that have operator double - see [here](https://github.com/philsquared/Catch/issues/652) and [here](https://github.com/philsquared/Catch/pull/658)
+- extend Approx for types that have operator double - see [here](https://github.com/philsquared/Catch/issues/652) and [here](https://github.com/philsquared/Catch/pull/658) and [here](https://github.com/philsquared/Catch/issues/873) and [here](https://github.com/philsquared/Catch/commit/0354d50278d725d52084601300eb955cee6756d8)
 - option to list files in which there are test cases who match the current filters
 - option to list test suites and test cases in a tree view
 - decorators for test cases - like in boost test - like "description" - alternative (and broader) mechanism to tags